-Parking Plan Resolution 16-16 requires compliance with the following conditions of approval (with condition 8 removed and conditions 9-11 as modified below) through Parking Plan amendment 19-6 to reduce impacts to neighboring properties as well as other motel guests.
+Parking Plan Resolution 16-16 requires compliance with the following conditions of approval (with removal of conditions 8 and 16 which are more appropriate in the CUP resolution, removal of condition 11 which has been incorporated into condition 10 and to modify conditions 9 and 10 shown below) through Parking Plan amendment 19-6 to reduce impacts to neighboring properties as well as other motel guests.
 The Parking Plan resolution (as modified) will remain in full force and effect in addition to the new CUP resolution.

 - 9. Exterior signage or any other form of outside promoting or advertising referencing any food and/or beverage products sold is prohibited. - 10.
-Food and beverage service shall be available only for hotel guests and shall not be open to the public. - 11.
-The hotel shall only provide food and alcoholic beverage services to verified registered guests of the hotel. - 14.
+Food and beverage service (including the internal sale, service, and consumption of beer and wine) shall be available only for verified and registered hotel guests and shall not be open to the public. - 14.
 No entertainment, speakers, or televisions are allowed on the exterior of the building, or in the open-air areas.
-No live entertainment is permitted on-site.
+No live entertainment is permitted on-site. - 15.
+The business shall prevent loitering, unruliness and boisterous activities of the patrons on the outdoor patio, outside the business, or in the immediate area.